 - Provide hand sanitiser and advise visitors to avoid touching surfaces

 - Clean all handles and surfaces after each viewing

 - Practice social distancing throughout the viewing

 Other landlord services

 Viewings are just part of the process of getting tenants on board.
 If you would like support with other aspects, at Portico Direct we can provide a comprehensive range of low-cost online letting services.
-From a customisable tenancy agreement template and rent collection, to registering the tenant’s deposit in a registered scheme and advertising on Rightmove and Zoopla for £1, we have a range of services that help private landlords rent out their properties quickly and cost-effectively.
+From a customisable tenancy agreement template and rent collection, to registering the tenant’s deposit in a registered scheme and advertising on Rightmove for £1, we have a range of services that help private landlords rent out their properties quickly and cost-effectively.